ZVR999/Cybersecurity/README.md

 THE BELOW IS BEING REDESIGNED

-DESIGN LAYOUT

-Sooooo, this got overwhelming real quick xD.

-Let's see..
-So I'm thinking I'll use this repo with Git Pages to host my portfolio.

-Things to include:

-- Background of this dude typing

-- Blue/Red/Forensic/General Foundations.
-Probably in their own folders with subfolders

-- Daily Blog Updates

-- Mini goals and their achievement dates

-- Primary goals

 Hello and welcome to my portfolio!

 I'm in the processing trying to figure out how to display my skills and whatnot.
-So far the above feels right.
-You see a site with the majority of what you'd like to see about a candidate.
+When completed, you'll see a site with the majority of what you'd like to see about a candidate.
 Proof of their skills, certs, projects being worked on, goals (both short and long term), and of course a blog showing how the person thinks and goes about err.. pretty much everything :)